patglanz/cisco-spark-domoticz-integration/README.md

 cd scripts
-Now use nano (a fairly simple text editor) to create your script: nano sparkmessage.sh copy&paste text below into nano and edit your accesstoken+room ID
+Now use nano (a fairly simple text editor) to create your script: nano sparkmessage.sh copy&paste text below into nano and edit your accesstoken+room ID (to discover room IDs available to you, use "listrooms.sh"

 #!/bin/bash
 accesstoken="your_spark_access_token_here"